Watsons: Founding and move to Hong Kong

-Dr. Thomas Boswell Watson (1815–1860), from Scotland, was the first member of the Watson family to arrive in the Far East, where in 1845 he set up a private practice in Macau.
+Thomas Boswell Watson (1815–1860), from Scotland, was the first member of the Watson family to arrive in the Far East, where in 1845 he set up a private practice in Macau.
 After selling his practice to a fellow doctor, he moved to Hong Kong in 1856 where he became part owner of the Hong Kong Dispensary, an offshoot of the Canton Dispensary which operated from 1828 to 1858.

 Known as the "Big Medicine Shop" (大藥房; Cantonese: Dai Yeuk Fong), the dispensary's main customers were soldiers and sailors.
 The dispensary was not known as A.S.
 Watson until 1870, although Alexander Skirving Watson took over in 1858 following management changes.
-T. B. Watson sent his family back to Scotland in 1857, and he himself followed two years later.
+T. B. Watson sent his family back to Scotland in 1857, and he followed two years later.

-Following the death of Dr T. B. Watson in 1860, the Hong Kong Dispensary was leased to A. S. Watson and two other doctors, and onwards from 1862, the name A.S.
+Following the death of T. B. Watson in 1860, the Hong Kong Dispensary was leased to A. S. Watson and two other doctors, and onwards from 1862, the name A.S.
 Watson featured prominently at the Hong Kong Dispensary.
-In 1871, the Watson family leased the company to Dr John David Humphreys and Dr Arthur Hunt, and thereafter trading was executed under the name A.S.
+In 1871, the Watson family leased the company to John David Humphreys and Arthur Hunt, and thereafter trading was under the name A.S.
 Watson & Company.

 The company entered China and the Philippines in 1883, but withdrew from both countries in 1910.

 Retail outlets were known as "Watsons the Chemist".
 The current owners, Hutchison Group, acquired a controlling interest in A.S.
 Watson & Co., Ltd in 1963.
 In 1981, it became a wholly owned subsidiary of Hutchison Whampoa Ltd. At this time, the group had 75 retail outlets.